beaurancourt/blog/markdown/warcraft-design-evolution.md

 Following this, the (reasonable) question became: "Why are we traveling at all?"
 If travel is riskless, uninteresting, and quick... why do it?
 I don't have a good answer there.
-A game like Ashes of Creation wants travel to be meaningful
-- there's always a chance that another player kills you on the road and takes your materials and certificates.
+A game like Ashes of Creation wants travel to be meaningful: there's always a chance that another player kills you on the road and takes your materials and certificates.
 That further plays into the bounty/crafting system.
 WoW, especially on PvE (originally labeled "Normal") servers don't have any of that.